capi20/Task-Management-MERN/README.md

 ### Due Date Alerts
 - Real-time alerts for tasks due today:
   - Implemented Server-Sent Events (SSE) to maintain a live connection between the server and client.
-  - A cron scheduler on the server runs every 30 minutes to send alerts for tasks due today.
+  - A cron scheduler on the server runs after every interval to send alerts for tasks due today.
   - Alerts are sent to the correct assignees in real-time.

 ### User APIs